gsoules/MkDocs/digital-archive/docs/archivist/getting-started-archivist.md

 ---

-> What an archivist can do:
+> What an archivist can do with the Digital Archive:

 Search the collection and work with search results
 :   An archivist can do everything that a public (not logged-in) user can do: